 Note: When I first started running in Boise, Idaho, back in the early '70s, there weren't any (?) public organized races around-except for the Boston Marathon.
 In fact, I believe I was one of the few people in Boise running the streets and the tracks during this time period.

 The first organized race I entered was back in 1980.
 It was a race called the "Weinstock's 5-mile-foot-race."
-Weinstock's was a large upscale department store and this chain of stores was later bought out by Macy's and renamed Macy's.
+Weinstock's was a large upscale department store and this chain of stores was later bought by Macy's and renamed Macy's.
 The race started at Sacramento's downtown plaza.
 I had worked all night at a Lucky store where I was the night-crew manager.
 I asked the store manager, John Maglietta (misspelled) that I wanted to enter my first race and requested that night off.
-However I wasn't given the night off so I could sleep before the race and be well rested.
+However I wasn't given the night off so I could sleep before the race and be well rested...a typical experience I had with the assholes operating Lucky Stores.

 My first goal for 2011: To become healthy and injury free.
 I hurt my left achilles tendon back in November of 2010 and then injured my left leg calf.
 I have had a difficult time with these two injuries.
 Note: Until I turned 55, I didn't have that many injuries attributed to my running.
 But it seemed after I turned 55 I started to incur injuries such as pulled calf and hamstring muscles.